 Lewie, 3 year-old Labrador

-Lewie was seen on emergency by Dr. Wong and a CT scan was performed.
+Lewie was seen on emergency by Dr. Wong and a computed tomography (CT) scan was performed.
 This photo and movie are 3-dimensional reconstructed images of Lewie’s skull.
 Notice the flap of bone that is opened up like a door with its hinge on the left side of his head.

-Dr. Wong and the team at Southeast Veterinary Neurology performed surgery to fix the defect in his skull.
+Dr. Wong and the team at SEVN performed surgery to fix the defect in his skull.
 Here is a photo of Lewie while anesthetized and being prepared for surgery.
 Notice the deformity of his head and how there is a large “bump”.